google-fabric/galley/README.md

 `--recreate` and  `--unprotectStateful` command line options affect these behaviors; see `galley run --help` for more info.

-Similar to with `docker run`, you can provide a command and arguments after the service name to run those instead of the image’s default CMD.
+Similar to `docker run`, you can provide a command and arguments after the service name to run those instead of the image’s default CMD.
 In this case, Galley will let Docker name the container randomly, to avoid naming conflicts with any other instances of that service that are running.